Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Here is another glimpse of the town of Boente on the north side of the N-547.

-Once in the town of A Fraga Alta, 2.2 kilometers from Boente, turn left at this small, private Albergue Santiago, shown below, as it continues on south of the highway.
+If you take the traditional route, the paved road takes you to the town of A Fraga Alta, about 400 meters from the decision point, and 2.2 kilometers from Boente.
+You will encounter the Bar No Caminño first, then you will turn left at this small, private Albergue Santiago, shown below, as it continues on south of the highway.
 There is also a café bar here, if you need a food/beverage stop.
 At this albergue you are now 7.9 kilometers into this section from Melide.

 In O Rio, there is a nice picnic area in the shade to left by the river.